Rachel Brand, The Third-Ranking Justice Department Official, Is Stepping Down

 The Justice Department confirmed Friday evening that Brand would be stepping down "in the coming weeks."
 Brand is currently the number three official at the Justice Department, but she is next in line to take on oversight of the special counsel investigation into Russian influence in the 2016 election if Deputy Attorney General Rod Rosenstein, the official currently in charge, left or was fired.

 Brand is going to Walmart Inc., where she’ll become the head of global governance, a job that involves overseeing the company’s legal functions, investigations, and ethics compliance, according to a source familiar with Brand’s decision.
+Walmart later confirmed Brand's new role.
 The New York Times first reported Brand's coming departure earlier Friday.

 "Rachel has shown real leadership over many important divisions at the Department," Attorney General Jeff Sessions said in the statement, pointing specifically to her work on "human trafficking, protecting free speech on campus, and fighting sexual harassment in public housing," as well as Section 702 re-authorization.
 "I know the entire Department of Justice will miss her, but we join together in congratulating her on this new opportunity in the private sector."